Kevinpgalligan/KevingalWebsite/pages/blog/beatles-and-you.md

-title: Did The Beatles really love "you"?
+title: Did The Beatles love "you"?
+A quantitative study
 date: 2019-10-14
 draft: yes